Makera Assada: Assessment of the industry

 Gandi describes the profession of blacksmithing as the main way of life to people of Assada saying that is belief that anybody who hails from the region must be a blacksmith hence it is a taboo for a person to abandon the occupation of his father and grandfathers.
 In every family of the Makera Assada, there must be an evidence of blacksmithing.
 This points to the importance of the craft and its antiquity, among the Assada people.
 The smiths of Makera Assada are always at their smithing shops and work places.
-Most of the blacksmiths are not farmers, so they do not go to farm but they have good relationship with the farmers who need their services.
+Most of the blacksmiths are not farmers, so they do not go to farm but they have good relationship with the farmers who need their services.Smithing required specialized skills and physical strength, often involving a long period of apprenticeship and specific cultural taboos.
+Historically, blacksmiths were closely associated with iron and fire, with traditional beliefs sometimes attributing supernatural qualities to their craft.The blacksmiths offered relief to farming and also supplied technological base.

-Smithing was particularly a different profession requiring artistic ingenuity and physical strength.
-Today's blacksmith is more of an interpreter of the past and artist if you will rather than real item.
-As such it is hedged about with many taboos and requires long period of apprenticeship.
-The smiths are known for their use of iron and fire, to the extent that iron weapon or fire cannot harm them.

-The blacksmiths offered relief to farming and also supplied technological base.
 The blacksmiths provides items made necessary by social and day-to-day activities.
 Since the emergence of blacksmith into western Africa around 1500 BC, they are feared in some western African societies for their powerful skills in metal working, as we mentioned earlier most of the famous blacksmiths, iron weapon and fire cannot harm them, although some consider that as form of magic, but universally revered by West African for their technological pioneering.
 While common people fear the power of the blacksmith, they are highly admired and hold high social status.
 Because the trade is so specialized and dangerous, blacksmiths are often requisitioned by towns and villages where there are none.